Do Your Shoes Match Your Friendship?

 2. be flexible at all times,

-Understanding is key to our friendship, as is it with all true friendships.
+Understanding is key to our friendship, as with all true friendships.
 I think ours might just be a bit different.
-With Mikelle you must understand one key thing: when Mikelle set’s her sights on something, it is best to move out of the way.
+With Mikelle, you must understand one key thing: when Mikelle sets her sights on something, it is best to move out of the way.

 In a changing world, knowing how to be flexible is valuable.
-It has been important in how we interact as friends and it is a necessity in regards to the how Mikelle navigates the world around her.
+It has been important in how we interact as friends, and it is a necessity in how Mikelle navigates the world around her.

-We might be out to a restaurant grabbing a quick bit to each.
-Often, there is a mere 2 feet between tables.
-Her wheelchair equal in size.
+We might be out to a restaurant, grabbing a quick bite to each.
+Often, there is a mere 2 feet between tables, and her wheelchair is equal in size.
 Negotiating obstacles has become familiar to us.
 We work together.
-But, being flexible and understanding her agenda are pivotal.
-However we planned our day, Mikelle may have other intentions, whether those intentions are selling jewelry or deciding that she is on the prowl for a man.
+However, being flexible and understanding her agenda is pivotal.
+However we plan our day, Mikelle may have other intentions, whether those intentions are selling jewelry or deciding that she is on the prowl for a man.

-Not only do I have to be flexible, for Mikelle, she must be flexible.
-Roommates change, daytime support folks are frequently changing and the world around her is constantly changing.
+Not only do I have to be flexible, but Mikelle must also be flexible.
+Roommates change, daytime support folks frequently change, and the world around her constantly changes.

-I never know where my friendship with Mikelle will lead me.
-I might be crisscrossing the state watching and supporting her doing a workshop/keynote presentation, or walking blocks in the neighborhood going to just about every coffee house in Denver, including Pablos, watching her meet new and interesting people–that is why it is vital to have the right shoes.
+I never knew where my friendship with Mikelle would lead me.
+I might be crisscrossing the state watching and supporting her doing a workshop/keynote presentation, or walking blocks in the neighborhood going to just about every coffee house in Denver, including Pablos, watching her meet new and exciting people–that is why it is vital to have the right shoes.

-Through her example, Mikelle has taught me a ton about life; how to understand my surroundings, how to navigate my surroundings in new and interesting ways and how to prepare properly for any given situation.
+Through her example, Mikelle has taught me a ton about life: how to understand my surroundings, how to navigate them in new and interesting ways, and how to prepare properly for any given situation.

 As life changes, so must I change with it.

-Mikelle and having the right shoes has helped me to be better equipped for these changes.
+Mikelle and having the right shoes has helped me better equip me for these changes.